dams333/lib-unit/README.md

 # Introduction
 This library **is not** the Libunit rush.
 But an improved version to write unit tests simply.
 ## RoadMap
-- Add norm checker, non protected malloc checker, leaks checker.
+- Norm checker
-- Add the possibility to create tests for undefined behaviors and for acceptable crash.
+- Non protected malloc checker
-- Add int test comparison or multiple test comparison
+- Leaks checker
 # Documentation
 ## Compilation
 Compile the libunit with its Makefile and use the header (includes/libunit.h) in your tester code